top of page

 Program Dates: The summer program last 10 weeks between late May or early June to August.

-Each year, these internships provide training, mentorship, and career development to over 2000 students, giving them access to top professionals in fields like science, engineering, finance, IT, and business.
-The opportunities cover a diverse range of subjects and disciplines, including space science, aeronautics, technology, machine learning, computer science, and outreach and communications.
-Interns participate in designing experiments, analyzing mission data, and developing new technologies.
+NASA’s Office of STEM Engagement (OSTEM) offers paid internships to both high school and college students across its various locations nationwide.
+These internships provide training, mentorship, and career development, giving you access to professionals in fields like science, engineering, finance, IT, and business.
+The opportunities cover a range of subjects, including space science, aeronautics, technology, machine learning, computer science, and outreach and communications.
+You will design experiments, analyze mission data, and help develop new technologies.
+To find internships with computer science opportunities, you can use the 'Filter' option to view positions available to high school students.

 Stipend: Weekly stipends are provided based on the education of the students (GS pay scale).